RESOLUTE™ FS absolute encoder system with REXA30 rotary (angle) ring

 And the result is...

-An encoder with generous installation tolerances: RESOLUTE allows ±0.5° in yaw, pitch and roll and an impressive ±150 µm in rideheight.
+An encoder with generous installation tolerances: the RESOLUTE FS encoder allows ±0.5° in yaw, pitch and roll and an impressive ±150 µm in rideheight.
 Meanwhile the generous optical footprint and advanced error correcting procedures confer excellent immunity to optical contamination, both particulate and greasy smears.
-All this while maintaining 1 nm resolution at 100 m/s: RESOLUTE is the answer to the toughest absolute challenge.
+All this while maintaining 1 nm resolution at 100 m/s: the RESOLUTE FS series is the answer to the toughest absolute challenge.